department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-outside-vietnam-korea.md

 If you’re a Blue Water Veteran with non-Hodgkin’s lymphoma, you don’t need to show that you had contact with Agent Orange.
 We recognize non-Hodgkin’s lymphoma as related to service in Vietnam or its offshore waters during the Vietnam Era. <br>
 [Learn more about non-Hodgkin’s lymphoma and Agent Orange](/disability/eligibility/hazardous-materials-exposure/agent-orange/non-hodgkins-lymphoma/).

-### What if I need help filing a claim?
+### What if I need help filing my claim?

-You can connect with a trained professional who will help you. <br>
+You can get help from a trained professional trusted to help with VA-related claims. <br>
 [Get help filing your claim](/disability/get-help-filing-claim/).

 ### Get more information